softwareinspiration/ionic-training-decks/src/assets/data/markdown/ionic-react/auth.md

 - Storing the current user's authorization token using <a href="https://capacitorjs.com/docs/apis/storage" target="_blank">Capacitor's Storage API</a>.
 - Getting/setting the current user's authorization token and user object.
-- Attempt to automatically log the user in using the stored authorization token.
+- Attempt to automatically sign the user in using the stored authorization token.
 - Clearing the current user's in-memory authorization token and user object, and removing the current user's stored authorization token.

 Open `Identity.ts` so we can scaffold the identity class and complete the singleton implementation: